Peace & Justice Innovations

 About

 The Peace & Justice Innovations Programme critically reflects on international peacebuilding practices and works in partnership with local civil society organisations to co-develop innovative approaches and strengthen methodologies rooted in lived experience and context knowledge.
-It is implemented together with a global network of over 30 organisations, ensuring diverse perspectives and experiences inform its work.
+It is implemented together with a global network of around 30 organisations, ensuring diverse perspectives and experiences inform its work.
 The programme is closely connected to JustPeace’s collaborative learning and research platform, the JustPeace Lab.

 Building on critical analyses of recent peace and justice initiatives, the programme integrates insights from a wide range of knowledge sources, including academic research, community-based learning, and practice-based reflection.
 It contributes to the essential shift towards human-centred, community-led approaches and promotes more equitable, reciprocal, and power-aware relationships across regions.